dereksonderegger/444/docs/07_Factors.md

 As always, there is a [Video Lecture](https://youtu.be/ID2hx2ySAEE) that accompanies this chapter.

 In R we can store categorical information as either strings or as factors.
 To a casual user, it often doesn't matter how the information is stored because the modeling and graphing programs happily convert strings into factors whenever necessary.
-However a deeper understanding of how factors are stored and manipulated allows a user much finer control in the modeling and graphing.
+However, a deeper understanding of how factors are stored and manipulated allows a user much finer control in modeling and graphing.

 We will be interested in the following broad classes of manipulations: